zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/3-labs-prepare-data-sources/prepare-data-sources.md

 ## **Task 3**: Prepare Target Database

-In this task we'll create and configure your target Autonomous Data Warehouse database to add a schema and a table.
+In this task, we'll create and configure your target Autonomous Data Warehouse database to add a schema and a table.

 1. In the Oracle Cloud Infrastructure Console navigation menu, go to **Oracle Database**, and then select **Autonomous Data Warehouse**.